wongswk/magi/README.md

 User interfaces are available in R, MATLAB, and Python.

+*For R users*: the current version of MAGI is now available as a package on CRAN, and may be installed via

+`install.packages("magi")`

+Please see https://cran.r-project.org/package=magi for the full documentation and vignette of this latest version, which contains a number of enhancements to facilitate ease of usage.

-A comprehensive shell script `build.sh` is provided, which by default prepares all three interfaces.
+For manual build, a comprehensive shell script `build.sh` is provided, which by default prepares all three interfaces.
 Edit `build.sh` to specify the location of your R libraries, and remove the compilation blocks for any of R, MATLAB, Python that either will not be used or is unavailable on your system.
 Then execute `build.sh` to install dependencies and compile the library.

 The pre-compiled binary for C++, R, and Python is also available as a Docker image on Docker Hub: https://hub.docker.com/repository/docker/shihaoyangphd/magi